arTHORd2/http-log-parse/README.md

 be specified as a query param `count`.
 If `count` is not specified, it will default to 3
 ### Running the tests
+Make sure that the server is running on `localhost:3000` before running the tests.
+Otherwise, the API tests will fail.
 ```
 npm test
 ```